 TLDR: Make the podcast ads that listeners want to hear!

-Another week, another piece of big podcasting news news, once again involving Spotify and their chequebook!
+It seems like every week there’s big podcasting news involving Spotify and their chequebook!

-In a deal apparently worth $235 million, it’s the latest big spend from the Swedish streaming platform in helping to secure their place at the helm of global podcasting (as well as music).
+In a deal apparently worth $235 million, it was the latest big spend from the Swedish streaming platform in helping to secure their place at the helm of global podcasting (as well as music).

 We won’t debate here what that big deal means for podcasting, if you want to find out more, Bryan Barletta did a great job of deconstructing it in his Sounds Profitable blog.
 But rather, how as the podcast advertising space gets more consolidated and we see greater demand from brands who want to advertise, the quality of podcast ads, and most importantly the listener experience, doesn’t suffer.